 - Establish a strategy for migrating to the cloud, including goals and objectives.
 No organization migrates to the cloud “just because” (or shouldn’t, at any rate).
 Identify why the organization is migrating and get clear on what success will look like.
 Use this to set concrete goals.

 - Choose the cloud provider that will help you best meet your goals.
 Where you build and host your environment should depend on the goals you are trying to achieve, as identified in the above step.
 For example, each public cloud platform is different, with different strengths and drawbacks.
 Private clouds will be different still.
 You might even want to consider a multi-cloud solution.
 Before any migration happens, you should do your due diligence by researching which providers will be the best fit—something Connectria can help you with, too.

 - Assess (legacy) application readiness.
 Applications typically perform best on a public cloud when they have been designed to take advantage of the specific architecture of the platform, relying on its strengths.
 In reality, though, you will likely have a number of existing legacy applications that will need to be migrated.

 There are three basic methods for migrating legacy applications to the cloud:

 - Lift and shift.
 This method involves migrating an application or workload “as is” from one environment to another.
 Think of it as moving an old house from the country to the city.
 Nothing about the house changes, just the environment around it.
 For legacy applications, this is often the easiest method, but for applications built in the pre-cloud era, it can introduce the greatest risks.

-- On the other end of the spectrum, refactoring involves rearchitecting/recoding part or all of the application to create a cloud-native equivalent.
+- Refactoring.
+This involves rearchitecting/recoding part or all of the application to create a cloud-native equivalent.
 Clearly the most expensive and time-consuming, this method is most often used for applications for which there isn’t a commercially available replacement option.